ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

 1. Why did the software engineer go broke?
-   Because he lost his domain in a cyber attack!
+Because he lost his domain in a bet!

-2. Why did the programmer quit his job?
+2. Why did the hacker always win at poker?
+Because they always had a good poker face(mask)!
-   Because he didn't get arrays.

-3. Why did the computer go to the doctor?
+3. Why did the developer go broke?
+Because he forgot to CTRL+S (save) his money!
-   Because it had a virus!

-4. Why did the developer go broke?
+4. Why did the computer go to the doctor?
+Because it had a virus and needed an antivirus prescription!
-   He lost his cache!

 [
-Mon Oct  2 01:07:51 UTC 2023
+Tue Oct  3 01:07:55 UTC 2023
  ]